Susie Wolff: Formula E (2018–2022)

 In 2018, Wolff joined Venturi Racing in Formula E as Team Principal and also became a shareholder in the team.

 For the 2019–20 season, Venturi entered into a powertrain partnership with Mercedes-EQ.

 Under Wolff’s management, the Monegasque outfit experienced its most successful campaign to date in the 2020–21 season, recording 146 points with Edoardo Mortara securing second in the Drivers' World Championship, falling only seven points adrift of winner Nyck de Vries.

-In November 2021 she was promoted to the role of CEO, with Jérôme d'Ambrosio becoming Team Principal for the 2021–22 season.
+In November 2021, Wolff was promoted to the role of CEO, with Jérôme d'Ambrosio becoming Team Principal for the 2021–22 season.
 In August 2022, she announced that she would leave Venturi in light of the team's plans to rebrand as Maserati MSG Racing from the 2022–23 season.

 F1 Academy (2023–)

 On 1 March 2023, Wolff was appointed managing director of the newly launched all-female racing series, F1 Academy.

+In December 2023, the FIA launched an investigation into Susie Wolff after receiving an anonymous claim that she leaked F1 confidential information to her husband, but shelved after 48 hours.
+Most of the F1 teams denied filing complaints about the Wolffs after the FIA announcement.
+Wolff criticised the conduct of the FIA and its staff, saying that the investigation "shredded her professional reputation overnight".
+Wolff filed a defamation suit against the FIA in March 2024.

 Race of Champions

 The Race of Champions planned to feature a female driver for the first time in its history when Wolff signed up for ROC 2013, to be held at Bangkok's Rajamangala Stadium on 14–15 December.
 The news was warmly welcomed by ROC co-founder Michèle Mouton, the world's most successful female rally driver.
 However, in early December 2013, the event was cancelled due to the political situation in Bangkok.

 In the 2014 event in Barbados, the Wolff–Coulthard pair was able to compete as Team United Kingdom.
 The pair reached the finals of the Nations' Cup but lost to Team Nordic.
 Wolff lost to Tom Kristensen in the Audi R8 LMS Ultra while Coulthard won against Petter Solberg in the VW Polo RX, but lost the tie-breaker to Kristensen in the Ariel Atom Cup.
 In the Drivers' Cup, Wolff was eliminated in the group stage.

 The 2015 Race of Champions was held at the Olympic Stadium in London and Wolff again partnered David Coulthard to represent Team Scotland.
-In the Nation’s Cup, the pair failed to progress to the semi-finals, eliminated by Team England 2.
+In the Nations Cup, the pair failed to progress to the semi-finals, eliminated by Team England 2.
 Driving the Mercedes-AMG GT S, Wolff lost to Alex Buncombe while Coulthard was defeated by Jenson Button in the KTM X-Bow.
 Racing against team-mate Coulthard, Wolff was eliminated in Round 1 of the Drivers’ Cup to conclude her professional career in motorsport, retiring at the end of the 2015 season.